riyaadazad/html-tricks/_posts/2019-02-11-why-jekyll-is-better-than-wordpress.md

 ## Closing Thoughts

 In a nutshell, CMS programs like Wordpress can be overkill for many small personal sites and blogs (and even big sites - the [HealthCare.gov](https://www.healthcare.gov/) site is actually powered by Jekyll).
 To say that it is bulky is an understatement.
 As someone who has unfortunately been exposed to Wordpress and dynamic content management systems, I would like to present a different solution: static site generators like Jekyll.
-Jekyll is simple, less-bulky, and
+Although Jekyll is simple, it can be powerful for